 Vertigo/Dizziness in Princeton and Monroe, NJ

 Feeling as though the room is spinning can be frightening and dangerous.
 Vertigo patients who experience these sensations should seek relief by contacting board-certified otolaryngologist Dr. Scott Kay, FACS, at his Central New Jersey area clinic.
-Our practice serves patients throughout the neighboring communities of Princeton and Plainsboro.
+Our practice serves patients throughout the neighboring communities of Princeton, Monroe and Plainsboro.

 What is Vertigo/Dizziness?

 Vertigo refers to a sensation that your surroundings are moving and can be accompanied by lightheadedness and feeling faint.
 You may also be off balance or experience nausea or vomiting.